gorkazl/PathLims/README.md

 ##### November 22, 2019
 Stable version 1.0.0 checked, validated and released.

+PathLims has been registered in PyPI (https://pypi.org/project/pathlims/).
+Direct installation and version management using `pip` is now available.

 ##### December 31, 2018
 Example scripts have been added and some datasets: